 Figure 1.
 Top softwood lumber producers in the U.S. South.
 West Fraser will add Gilman’s 700 MMBF of capacity after their announced acquisition is complete.

-The total capacity for operating softwood lumber mills in the South currently stands at 19.6 billion board feet.
+The total capacity for operating softwood lumber mills in the South currently stands at 19.7 billion board feet.
 West Fraser owns 15 southern mills with total capacity of 2.4 billion board feet, or 12% of the region’s total capacity.
 Once the acquisition is complete, West Fraser will control 3.1 billion board feet, or 16% of the region’s capacity.
-If we look at the two other major Canadian companies in the South, Interfor and Canfor, the total portion of southern softwood lumber supply that is produced by Canadian companies is 27% (5.2 billion board feet) and will increase to more than 30% after the deal is complete.
+If we look at the two other major Canadian companies in the South, Interfor and Canfor, the total portion of southern softwood lumber supply that is produced by Canadian companies is 27% (5.2 billion board feet) and will increase to nearly 31% after the deal is complete.
 Canada’s significance to the South will increase further after Conifex opens its refurbished sawmill in El Dorado, Arkansas later this year.

 The influence of small and mid-sized regional sawmill companies has diminished in recent years, but they still account for more than 40% of the South’s softwood lumber production.
 With the acquisition of Gilman, Rex Lumber (560 MMBF) and Hood Industries (555 MBF) will take the lead as the largest regional lumber producers in the South, with Jordan Lumber (500 MMBF) not far behind.